rbrown29/Oregon-Hikes/README.md

 * Login
 * Know the difficulty of the trail
 * Know the distance of the trail
+* view the json data at localhost:3001/hikesData
-* view the json data at localhost:3001/trails
+* view the json data at localhost:3001/trailsData
-* view the json data at localhost:3001/json
+* view the json data at localhost:3001/bikingData
 * Internet search for more information on the hike, or the area.

 ### Maps, links, and Videos on the site